WELCOME TO ECMC'S NEW WEBSITE! PLEASE SHARE YOUR FEEDBACK ABOUT THE NEW SITE WITH US.

 • PLUG represents well plugging and related activities, including wellsite access, environmental sampling at the wellhead, laboratory analysis, and methane monitoring

-• OFFL represents off-location flowline abandonment and related activities, including environmental sampling and analysis
+• OFFL represents off-location flowline abandonment and related activities, and environmental sampling and analysis

-• DCOM represents equipment decommissioning activities, including on-location flowline abandonment and environmental sampling and analysis
+• DCOM represents equipment decommissioning activities, including production equipment removal, on-location flowline abandonment and environmental sampling and analysis

 • ESAM represents environmental sampling and analysis that is not otherwise included with PLUG, OFFL, or DCOM work